LucioFex/LucioFex/README.md

 </p>

 <h2 align="center">
-  💀 Hi, how's it going? 💀
+  Hello there, how's it going? ☕
   <br><br>
   I’m Lucio, a Software Developer from Argentina.
 </h2>

 <p>
-👨‍💻 I’m a developer who turned a passion for coding into a career.
-I work as a SQL Backend Developer and have a strong focus on Python projects, from data processing to backend development.
+👨‍💻 I’m a Cybersecurity Consultant and a passionate hobby developer with a strong background in backend development.
+My expertise spans cybersecurity solutions, data protection, and threat analysis, with experience in IBM Guardium and other security tools.

+🔒 I have extensive experience in backend development, working with Python, PL/pgSQL, Node.js (TypeScript/JavaScript), Linux, Docker, Git, and more.
 I enjoy optimizing systems, automating tasks, and working with open-source technologies.
-Experienced with Python, PL/pgSQL, Node.js (TypeScript/JavaScript), Linux, Docker, Git, and more.

 🎓 Currently studying Computer Engineering at UCEMA on a scholarship.
 Fluent in English (B2).
 Always learning and open to new challenges!
 </p>